APmsj09/Analytics-Portfolio/README.md

 # Analytics-Portfolio
 A collection of the data analytics projects that I have worked on.

-**Data Analyst**
+**Data Analyst | Data Scientist**

 ---

 ## 📊 Summary

-Experienced data analyst with a strong background in accounting, finance, and economics.
+Data analyst with a strong background in accounting, finance, and economics.
 Passionate about leveraging data to solve complex problems.
 Proficient in SQL, Python, and data visualization tools.
-Currently working as an English Instructor while seeking opportunities in data analytics.

 ---